 Zhang Ke Wins Aga Khan Award for Architecture

 Zhang Ke, ZAO / standardarchitecture, with the Micro Yuan’er Children’s Library and Art Centre, Beijing, received the Aga Khan Award for Architecture in the ceremony held in Al Ain, UAE, November 6th, 2016.
 As one of the most prestigious international architectural awards, the Aga Khan Award for Architecture is presented in a three-year cycle to multiple projects.
-This year, from a total of 348 nominated projects in 69 countries, it celebrated 6 winning projects by ZAO/standardarchitecture, Zaha Hadid Architects, BIG, Diba Tensile Architecture, Marina Tabassum Architects, and URBANA.
+This year, from a total of 348 nominated projects in 69 countries, it celebrated 6 winning projects by ZAO/standardarchitecture, Zaha Hadid Architects, BIG, Marina Tabassum Architects, etc.

 Jury citation for the Micro Yuan’er Children’s Library and Art Centre, Beijing: